jxmot/github-graphql-snippets/pagination/README.md

 # GraphQL Pagination

 *Pagination* is the arrangement of a list of items.
 The entire list of items are broken done into smaller groups (*pages*) so the list is easier to navigate.
 In general the *pages* are the same size with the exception of the *last page*.
-It is possible that the last page may contain a smaller group of items as compare to the previouse pages.
+It is possible that the last page may contain a smaller group of items as compare to the previous pages.

 In this document I will retrieve a list of my *starred repositories*.
 I've starred over 200 so when I request a list of them they will be grouped into *pages*.
 The GitHub V4 API will proved a unique ID for each page.
 Navigation is accomplished by using those page IDs to navigate up or down in the list of starred repositories.